-- With less than 3 calories per treat, Zuke's Mini...
+- Less than 3 calories per treat for guilt free...

 For example, some Siberian Huskies are known to behave wonderfully in class, following all instructions and commands, but then they get home and will often revert back to old behaviors.
 Training takes time, patience, and assertiveness on the part of the trainer and the owner.

 Additionally, crate training is an important tool recommended by breeders.
 It keeps your dog safe, providing them with their own safe haven to retreat to when they are feeling overwhelmed or tired.
 A crate should never be used as a punishment.
 Leash training is also highly recommended because Siberian Huskies should never be left off of a leash unless they are in a fenced-in area.

 They love to run and will chase small animals or run off and get lost.
 Siberian Huskies possess an instinctive drive to catch prey, another reason they should always be on a leash during walks.